 2. Share Blog Posts

-Instead of waiting for your audience to go check out your newest post, you can get them excited about it and drive traffic to your site by sharing it with them in an email—like the blog Easy Cheesy Vegetarian does below.
+Instead of waiting for your audience to check out your newest post, you can get them excited and drive traffic to your site by sharing it in a newsletter, as the blog Easy Cheesy Vegetarian does below:

 3. Create Blog Post Roundups